pw_status#

 enumerator PERMISSION_DENIED = 7#

-indicates that the caller does not have permission to execute the specified operation.
+PERMISSION_DENIEDindicates that the caller does not have permission to execute the specified operation.
 Note that this error is different than an error due to an unauthenticated user.
-This error code does not imply the request is valid or the requested entity exists or satisfies any other pre-conditions.PERMISSION_DENIED
+This error code does not imply the request is valid or the requested entity exists or satisfies any other pre-conditions.PERMISSION_DENIEDmust not be used for rejections caused by exhausting some resource.
+Instead, useRESOURCE_EXHAUSTEDfor those errors.PERMISSION_DENIEDmust not be used if the caller cannot be identified.
+Instead, useUNAUTHENTICATEDfor those errors.C++

 Error::PermissionDenied